DANCEcollaborative/bazaar/README.md

       - PERSPECTIVE_NUM: You can probably just hardcode ‘0’.
 It is used, for example, by the MTurkAgent to assign different users to different point-of-view perspectives for its activity — things like cost, sustainability, reliability, etc.
       - The particular HTML format to display.
 You can use this to include various panes besides the agent chat.
     - To assign multiple users to a single agent chat room, use the same ROOM_NAME and ROOM_NUM for all, varying the ID_NUM and the USER_NAME.

+# Adding LightSide Machine-Learning Annotations

+- Create a LightSide model.
+Download from http://ankara.lti.cs.cmu.edu/side/.
+Select the "Cutting Edge" version.
+A LightSide manual and installation instructions are included in the download.
+Once the model has been created and Bazaar has been configured to reference the model, Bazaar will start up LightSide and obtain annotations from it on a designated port.

+- Configure Bazaar.
+A worked example is provided as agent 'MTurkLightSideLegacyAgent' - file names below are specified relative to that agent.
+   - Agent classpath: Add
+      - LightSideMessageAnnotator
+      - lightside
+   - File runtime/properties/operation.properties: Include the following line among the list of 'operation.preprocessors': basilica2.side.listeners.LightSideMessageAnnotator,\
+      - (The \ at the end of the line above is a continuation symbol, used if other preprocessors are listed after LightSideMessageAnnotator.)
+   - Include file runtime/properties/LightSideMessageAnnotator.properties with the following settings.
+      - pathToLightSide: Path to the LightSide project code relative to the current agent's code.
+         - For running Bazaar locally, this value is typically, '../../lightside/'.
+         - For running Bazaar on a server, this is the path to LightSide on the server.
+E.g., '/usr0/lightside/'.
+      - predictionCommand: Typically, 'scripts/prediction_server.sh',
+      - modelPath: The path to the location of the model within pathToLightSide.
+Typically 'saved/' or 'models/'.
+      - modelNickname: This is the developer's or the user's choice.
+      - classifications: A comma-separated list in format classification1, classification1-probability-threshold, classification2, classification2-probability-threshold, ..., ...
+         - Example: 'classifications=detected,70,notdetected,50'
+             - Classification 'detected', upper-cased as 'DETECTED', will be returned if LightSide indicates that the probability that 'detected' is true is 70% or greater.
+             - Classification 'notdetected', upper-cased as 'NOTDETECTED',  will be returned if LightSide indicates that the probability that 'notdetected' is true is 50% or greater.
+         - More than two classification alternatives may be provided (with any classification names), and zero, one, or more classifications may be returned.
+      - port: The port on which this LightSideMessageAnnotator will query a particular LightSide model.
+Bazaar tells LightSide which port to use when it starts LightSide.
+         - More than one LightSideMessageAnnotator can be configured (with different names), querying different LightSide models which are listening on different ports.
+   - There is more than one way to use LightSide annotations within the agent.
+      - Use the annotations just like annotations that are created from dictionaries.
+A silly example is provided for the first dialog entry in runtime/dialogues/dialogues-example.xml, in which responses are provided for both (1) LightSide classifications 'DETECTED' and 'NOTDETECTED' for a toy student attitude positivity detector, and (2) for dictionary-based classifications 'AFFIRMATIVE' and 'NEGATIVE'.
+      - Use the annotations in a Java-based listener.
+Example:
+         - File src/basilica2/myagent/listeners/Register.java is listed as a listener in file runtime/properties/operation.properties.
+            - This file references a table of LightSide prompts, which is provided in runtime/dialogues/lightside-prompts.xml.
+The table can list more than one prompt alternative for each possible classification.
+If more than one alternative is provided, the prompt will be selected at random from among the alternatives.
+            - The file checks for the existence of the LightSide classifications that it is listening for (in this case, "DETECTED" or "NOTDETECTED"), and if it finds such a classification, it proposes one of the associated prompts to return to the student.